Holy croquette, are you ready for this?

 What’s a soft, buttery, creamy cheese filled with herbs, and available in U.S. grocery stores?
 Are you thinking what I’m thinking?
 BOURSIN CHEESE (garlic and herb variety, of course).

 Friends, it’s a pretty darn good substitute.
 I’m like 1,028% obsessed with Boursin Garlic and Herb Cheese.
 Give me the entire container, a sleeve of buttery crackers, and I’m in indulgent heaven (no, this isn’t sponsored, just forever in love).
+It’s also the perfect pairing with potatoes.

-The Ingredients
+Additional Ingredients

-• Egg – to bind it all together.
+• Egg binds it all together.

 • Spices – salt, white pepper, onion powder.

-How to Shape These Croquettes
+Shape the Croquettes

 At Journeyman Cafe in Melbourne, their croquettes were my kind of size: large rectangular prisms.
 So, of course, that’s what I decided to do, too, because the bigger, the better.

 Potato croquettes are sometimes made into balls, flat ovals, round ovals…whatever your size preference, adjust accordingly.
-All puns equally, not equally, intended.

 When I enjoyed the restaurant’s version for brunch, they were served with corn puree, crispy kale, poached eggs, and manchego cheese, thinly sliced.